Emmy surprises: 'Squid Game,' Dave Chappelle, 'This Is Us' - NewsBreak

 The six-part limited series that premiered on the streaming service last July was filled with some of the best and brightest of Broadway, including Tony winners Alan Cumming, Kristin Chenoweth, Jane Krakowski and Aaron Tveit, plus Oscar-winner Ariana DeBose and legend Martin Short.

 Musical television series haven’t always hit the high notes with viewers and critics.
 “Smash,” a look behind the scenes at a Broadway musical was cancelled after two seasons and won a single Emmy.
-The CW’s “My Crazy Ex-Girlfriend,” starring, co-created, written and directed by Rachel Bloom, ran from 2015-2019 and won four Emmys, while NBC’s “Zoey’s Extraordinary Playhouse,” which ran from 2020-2021, won a single statuette, for choreography.
+The CW’s “My Crazy Ex-Girlfriend” ran from 2015-2019 and won four Emmys, while NBC’s “Zoey’s Extraordinary Playlist,” which ran from 2020-2021, won a single statuette, for choreography.

 Apple TV+ announced in June that there will be a second season of “Schmigadoon!,” which will parody the musicals of the ’60s and ’70s.